Jurassic Park (Sega Genesis video game)

 Jurassic Park is a 1993 action-adventure game developed by BlueSky Software and published by Sega for the Sega Genesis.
 It was released as a tie-in with the 1993 film of the same name, and features elements from Michael Crichton's 1990 novel on which the film is based.

 In 1994, after the financial success of the film and its merchandise, Sega released a sequel video game titled Jurassic Park: Rampage Edition.
+Both games were re-released in 2023 as part of Jurassic Park: Classic Games Collection.